zhujun98/data-engineering/transit_status_tracker_with_kafka/README.md

 ![Project Architecture](images/archetecture.png)

-### Step 1: Create Kafka Producers
-The first step in our plan is to configure the train stations to emit some of the events that we need.
-The CTA has placed a sensor on each side of every train station that can be programmed to take an action whenever a train arrives at the station.

-To accomplish this, you must complete the following tasks:

-1. Complete the code in `producers/models/producer.py`
-1. Define a `value` schema for the arrival event in `producers/models/schemas/arrival_value.json` with the following attributes
-	* `station_id`
-	* `train_id`
-	* `direction`
-	* `line`
-	* `train_status`
-	* `prev_station_id`
-	* `prev_direction`
-1. Complete the code in `producers/models/station.py` so that:
-	* A topic is created for each station in Kafka to track the arrival events
-	* The station emits an `arrival` event to Kafka whenever the `Station.run()` function is called.
-	* Ensure that events emitted to kafka are paired with the Avro `key` and `value` schemas
-1. Define a `value` schema for the turnstile event in `producers/models/schemas/turnstile_value.json` with the following attributes
-	* `station_id`
-	* `station_name`
-	* `line`
-1. Complete the code in `producers/models/turnstile.py` so that:
-	* A topic is created for each turnstile for each station in Kafka to track the turnstile events
-	* The station emits a `turnstile` event to Kafka whenever the `Turnstile.run()` function is called.
-	* Ensure that events emitted to kafka are paired with the Avro `key` and `value` schemas

-### Step 2: Configure Kafka REST Proxy Producer
-Our partners at the CTA have asked that we also send weather readings into Kafka from their weather hardware.
-Unfortunately, this hardware is old and we cannot use the Python Client Library due to hardware restrictions.
-Instead, we are going to use HTTP REST to send the data to Kafka from the hardware using Kafka's REST Proxy.

-To accomplish this, you must complete the following tasks:

-1. Define a `value` schema for the weather event in `producers/models/schemas/weather_value.json` with the following attributes
-	* `temperature`
-	* `status`
-1. Complete the code in `producers/models/weather.py` so that:
-	* A topic is created for weather events
-	* The weather model emits `weather` event to Kafka REST Proxy whenever the `Weather.run()` function is called.
-		* **NOTE**: When sending HTTP requests to Kafka REST Proxy, be careful to include the correct `Content-Type`.
-Pay close attention to the [examples in the documentation](https://docs.confluent.io/current/kafka-rest/api.html#post--topics-(string-topic_name)) for more information.
-	* Ensure that events emitted to REST Proxy are paired with the Avro `key` and `value` schemas

 ### Step 3: Configure Kafka Connect
 Finally, we need to extract station information from our PostgreSQL database into Kafka.
 We've decided to use the [Kafka JDBC Source Connector](https://docs.confluent.io/current/connect/kafka-connect-jdbc/source-connector/index.html).